vrockai/pipeline-test/docs/content.md

 ---

-## The phyllosphere microbiome shifts toward combating melanose pathogen
+## The phyllosphere microbiome shifts toward combating melanose pathogen.
+ 05.04.2022, _PD Li, ZR Zhu, Y Zhang, J Xu, H Wang, Z Wang, H Li_

+_Bacteria, Melanosis, Microbiota, Plant Leaves, Rhizosphere_
+Plants can recruit beneficial microbes to enhance their ability to defend against pathogens.
+However, in contrast to the intensively studied roles of the rhizosphere microbiome in suppressing plant pathogens, the collective community-level change and effect of the phyllosphere microbiome in response to pathogen invasion remains largely elusive.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01234-x)

+10.1186/s40168-022-01234-x

 ---